 Profiling is simply a terrible practice

-All of this data is bought and sold like a commodity and shared between companies giving a wildly accurate picture of who you are, what your interests are, where you frequent, who you associate with and much more.
+All of this data is bought and sold like a commodity and shared between companies giving a wildly accurate picture of who you are, what your interests are, where you frequent, who you associate with, and much more.

-You should understand why we do NOT collect such personal information
+Why we do NOT collect such personal information

 Agreements will typically say that your data will be used to better serve you ads and other information but the fact that those companies are buying and selling each other’s data.
 This means what you originally signed is lost as your data moves around different companies which you have never signed agreements with.

 This is especially true if a company changes ownership and now owns your collected data and the previous agreement becomes null.

 You then have lost total control of your data.
 Worse, all of the data being shared means filling in the missing pieces about your life that each company is missing.
 This is a terrible practice yet people keep clicking on AGREE because they want to use those products and services.

 We believe that businesses need to get back to the basics and earn their money the old-fashioned way, by offering great services and earning your keep.